-At Denials Management Inc., we spend most of our time-fighting insurance denials, but occasionally we have patients and individuals approach us with and ask for help not with an insurance company’s denial of services, but rather with their payment.
+At Denials Management Inc., we spend most of our time-fighting insurance denials, but occasionally we have patients and individuals approach us with, and ask for help not with an insurance company’s denial of services, but rather with their payment.
 Denials Management always acts as a patient advocate, and our advocacy also extends to when an insurer does not pay the amount they are supposed to.
 In most of these cases, the insurance company has reduced payment of claims because of a practice called, “Balance Billing.”

-Balance Billing affects patients with insurance plans that offer both in-network and out-of-network providers.
+Balance billing affects patients with insurance plans that offer both in-network and out-of-network providers.
 These plans are called Preferred Provider Organization (PPO) health insurance plans.
 Patients purchase these insurance plans understanding that receiving care from a doctor outside their preferred network will result in a higher cost to them.
 PPO plans generally include a higher deductible, higher out of pocket maximum, and higher co-insurance percentage for out of network providers, all of which are found on an insurance card or plan booklet.

-What most consumers do not realize, however, is that a higher deductible and higher co-insurance are not the only penalties an insurance company can levy against patients seeking specialty care outside their network.
+What most consumers do not realize, however, is that a higher deductible and higher co-insurance are not the only penalties an insurance company can levy against patients seeking specialty care outside of their network.
 In most cases, the largest reduction of benefits comes from an insurance practice known as balance billing.